OrKoN/git-bulk/README.md

 `gb-untag tagName`	- removes tag and the remove tag branch

-`gb-untag orgName`	- clones all repos of the organisation orgName
+`gb-clone orgName`	- clones all repos of the organisation orgName